Principality of Elba: Military

 As allowed by the Treaty of Fontainebleau, Napoleon brought 870 men to the island with him from France.
 The army was made up of 566 from the elite Garde Impériale (both infantry and cavalry) and the remaining 300 were from a small battalion of grenadiers.
-The army was under the supervision of General Drouot and commanded by General Cambronne and the staff headquarters.
+The army was under the supervision of General Antoine Drouot and commanded by General Pierre Cambronne and the staff headquarters.
 The navy consisted of 66 men and one ship: the double-masted, 18-gunned brig, Inconstant.
 A small flotilla of two other sloops also accompanied Inconstant.
-The fleet was first commanded by Lieutenant Taillade; however, after nearly losing Inconstant in a storm, Taillade was replaced by lieutenant J. Chautard, who would later ferry Napoleon back from Elba in 1815.
+The fleet was first commanded by Lieutenant François-Louis Taillade; however, after nearly losing Inconstant in a storm, Taillade was replaced by Lieutenant Jean François Chautard, who later ferried Napoleon back from Elba in 1815.
 Paoli Filidoro was appointed Captain of the Gendarmerie and operated under Giuseppe Balbiani as Intendant General.
 The combined armed forces by 1815 on Elba numbered about 1,000 men, costing over half of the island's treasury to pay, equip, and feed.